-Patrick Radden Keefe is a staff writer at The New Yorker and a fellow at The Century Foundation.
-He is the author of The Snakehead: An Epic Tale of the Chinatown Underworld and the American Dream and Chatter: Dispatches from the Secret World of Global Eavesdropping.
+Patrick Radden Keefe is a staff writer at The New Yorker, a senior fellow at The Century Foundation, and the author of The Snakehead: An Epic Tale of the Chinatown Underworld and the American Dream and Chatter: Dispatches from the Secret World of Global Eavesdropping.
 He writes about legal issues, crime, national security, and foreign policy.
 (And pop culture occasionally, too.)

-The recipient of a Marshall Scholarship, a Guggenheim Fellowship, and fellowships at the Cullman Center for Scholars and Writers at the New York Public Library and the Woodrow Wilson International Center for Scholars, Patrick has also been a finalist for the J. Anthony Lukas Prize and the Overseas Press Club’s Cornelius Ryan Award for Best Book on International Affairs.
-He is a term member of the Council on Foreign Relations and a member of the New York Bar.
-In addition to the New Yorker, his articles have appeared in The New York Review of Books, The New York Times Magazine and Op-Ed page, Legal Affairs, the World Policy Journal, and other publications.
+In 2014, Patrick received the National Magazine Award for Feature Writing, for his story "A Loaded Gun.”
+The recipient of a Marshall Scholarship, a Guggenheim Fellowship, and fellowships at the Cullman Center for Scholars and Writers at the New York Public Library and the Woodrow Wilson International Center for Scholars, Patrick has been a finalist for the J. Anthony Lukas Prize and the Overseas Press Club’s Cornelius Ryan Award for Best Book on International Affairs.